Select your host site wisely – it will be really hard to move as your data mass increases.

 Close by for current needs

-McCrory’s initial definition was concerned with the latency and throughput between applications, services and data: these are also important in data centres.
+McCrory’s initial definition was concerned with the latency and throughput between applications, services and data: these are also important in data centers.
 Many businesses are now hosting at least some of their data and applications in the cloud.
 However, whether they use public or private clouds they also have data and applications remaining on their own servers which need to exchange data with cloud-based applications.
 Plus, the high-performance compute resources needed for AI will demand high data throughput rates.
 The theory of Data Gravity suggests that both will migrate to be closer to data to mitigate latency and throughput issues.

 In practical terms this means enterprises will increasingly move the last of their on-premise facilities into colocation facilities and look to locate new HPC and AI resources there to take advantage of fast on-ramps to cloud and storage servers where their data is held.